bitwit/postcardsocial.net/src/documents/posts/2014-02-21-postcard-update.html.md

 - **Tutorial:** I'm adding a "dismiss" button to the tutorial overlays in case you hit it by accident or just don't have time to read it all immediately.
 It is always redisplayable from the settings(gear) button.
 - **Custom Network(WordPress) Setup:** Some users have reported issues getting their WordPress websites up and running.
-In all cases so far, it has been because people wre missing the `?postcard_api=true` part of the website URL.
-Version 1.1 is going to do more background checking to make sure the URL is correct and add this for you, if necessary
+In all cases so far, it has been because people were missing the `?postcard_api=true` part of the website URL.
+Version 1.1 is going to do this for you, if necessary, as well as some other URL cleaning so URLs like *"mysite.com"* also work without requiring *"http://"* first

 ###Postcard Social Plugin for WordPress - Version 1.2
 As of yesterday night, there is a new version of the WordPress plugin that I highly recommend you update to.
 Why?